-The John Colahan Griffin Nature Reserve sits strategically between St Arnaud National Park and the Dalyenong Nature Conservation Reserve.
-Along with neighbouring properties, many of which also have large old trees, the property plays an important role in allowing wildlife such as lace monitors, small mammals and woodland birds to move through the landscape.
+The reserve sits strategically between St Arnaud National Park and the Dalyenong Nature Conservation Reserve.
+Along with neighbouring properties, many of which also have large, old trees, it plays an important role in allowing wildlife such as Lace Monitors, small mammals and woodland birds to move through the landscape.

 What this reserve protects